Pumpkin Seed Brittle

 - Set the pan over medium-high heat, stirring occasionally with a heatproof spatula until all of the sugar has completely dissolved.

-- Continue cooking the mixture, without stirring, until the temperature reads 250 degrees F on a candy thermometer (see notes if you live above sea level).
+- Continue cooking the mixture, without stirring, until the temperature reads 250ºF on a candy thermometer (see notes below if you live above sea level).

 - Next, add the pumpkin seeds and butter.
-Stir the mixture constantly, but gently, with a heat proof spatula until the temperature reads 320 degrees F on a candy thermometer (see notes if you live above sea level).
+Stir the mixture constantly, but gently, with a heat proof spatula until the temperature reads 320 ºF on a candy thermometer (see notes if you live above sea level).

 - Remove the pan from the heat, stir in the salt, vanilla, and baking soda.
 Mix until fully incorporated.
-The mixture may bubble, so be careful.
+The mixture may bubble, so be careful!

-- Pour the mixture onto the prepare pan, spreading evenly with an offset spatula or butter knife.
+- Pour the mixture onto the prepared pan, spreading evenly with an offset spatula or butter knife.
+Sprinkle the top with flake salt, if desired.

 Notes